adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/08-sessions.md

 2. How to configure and use different session storage engines.
 3. The concept of flash messages and how to use them.

+## Available drivers
+The session module of AdonisJS ships with the following storage drivers.

+[note]
+You can change the active driver and its settings inside `config/session.ts` file.
+[/note]

+- **Cookies (default)** are great when you are not storing multi megabytes of data.
+Cookies are encrypted by default and hence there is no concern of data security.
+- **File System** can be used to keep the sessions data on the server side.
+However, horizontally scaling and sharing sessions is impossible.
+Also there can be data loss, when code is running inside containers, like Docker.
+- **Redis** is the best of both.
+You can store large chunks of data and also share it across multiple servers.

+You can configure the session storage by choosing between one of the available session drivers.
+They are:

+- `cookie`
+- `file`
+- `redis`

 ## Setup
 The sessions package of AdonisJS is pre-configured for Web application boilerplate created using `npx` or `yarn create`.
 Open `.adonisrc.json` file and check if `@adonisjs/session` is registered under the providers array or not.